Skip to main content

 SLOs allow you to define the reliability of your products and services in terms of customer expectations.
 You can create SLOs for user journeys, internal services, or even infrastructure.

-You can now test and adjust your SLO's targets and view updated error budgets and error budget burn down with SLI Analyzer.
+You can now test and adjust your SLO's targets and view updated error budgets and error budget burn down with SLI analyzer.
 Once you've determined the right target using your existing data, you can easily create a new SLO.

 Configuration